 Fear posed by a health risk infographic.
 Participants rated the perceived fear of the alcohol-related health risk infographic by responding to the question stem, “The alcohol health risk information made me feel” on a 7-point Likert scale, ranging from 1 (Not at all frightened) to 7 (Extremely frightened).
 The item was adopted from a similar item used by Armitage et al. (2011).

+Outcomes: Threat and susceptibility ratings for a health risk infographic

 Threat and susceptibility.
 Participants rated perceived threat and susceptibility to the consequences of risky drinking by responding to three items adapted from a study exploring defensive processing relating to advice about vegetable and fruit consumption (Napper et al., 2014).
 For perceived threat, participants responded to the question stem, “How serious are the health consequences of regularly exceeding the recommended drinking guidelines of 14 units per week?” by responding on a 7-point Likert scale (1 = Not at all serious to 7 = Extremely serious).
 For a measure of susceptibility participants responded to the question stem, “My chances of experiencing alcohol-related health problems such as liver damage or some cancers in the future if I regularly drink above the recommended drinking guidelines are…”, responding on a 7-point Likert scale, ranging from 1 (Extremely low) to 7 (Extremely high).
 Next, participants responded to the question stem, “How likely is it that you will experience poor health in the future if you regularly drink above the recommended drinking guidelines?”, responding on a 7-point Likert scale 1 (Extremely unlikely) to 7 (Extremely likely); present study Cronbach’s  = .85. alpha.
-A mean score of the three items was calculated for the threat and susceptibility measure (M = 5.31, SD = 1.22).
-This measure was inverse coded prior to analysis as higher greater perceived threat and suseptability indicate lower defensive processing.
+A mean score of the three items was calculated for the threat and susceptibility measure (M = 5.31, SD = 1.22) as per Napper et al ( 2014).
+This measure was inverse coded prior to analysis as higher perceived threat and susceptability indicate lower defensive processing.

-(Napper et al., 2014)

 Analysis Plan

 The mice package in R version 4.2 was used for multiple imputation of missing covariate data, using five iterations (van Buuren & Groothuis-Oudshoorn, 2011).
 For interpretability, all outcomes were standardised into z-scores (subtracting the mean and then dividing by standard deviation).
 Using linear regression, we estimated the association of alcohol consumption, as measured by AUDIT-C score, with (i) self-efficacy, (ii) unrealistic optimism, and (iii) each of the four defensive processing outcomes: message derogation, defensive avoidance, fear, and threat/susceptibility.
 Regression models were performed with and without adjustment for sex and occupation as categorical covariates and age as a linear continuous covariate.
 Regression coefficients for the association of AUDIT-C with each outcomes were reported alongside 95% confidence intervals (95% CIs) and Pearson’s correlation coefficient.
 We hypothesised that, on average, people who consumed more alcohol (i.e., have higher AUDIT-C scores) would have lower self-efficacy but higher unrealistic optimism and defensive processing.